 ■ If you don't intend to use chemical or biological controls, you can remove some of the adelgids mechanically by picking them off, pruning the infested branches, or using a high-pressure water hose.

 Healthy hemlocks are not only more beautiful than stressed unhealthy ones, but they also stand a better chance of longer survival if they are attached by disease or insect pests.
 Because proper planting and maintenance are important for the long-term health of your hemlocks, here are some documents you may find helpful.
-These documents are also included on the Resources and/or Facilitators page of our web site.

 NOTE: Hemlocks that are growing in a forested setting and that are not suffering from disease or insect pests normally do not need supplemental fertilizers once established.
 They may, however, benefit from extra water if it is possible to get it to them during prolonged periods of drought.